simonchu47/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image5]

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+#### 4. Identifying lane-line pixels and fitting their positions with a polynomial

 Then there are two methods implemented to find out lane-line pixels and fit the lane lines with a 2nd order polynomial.
 The first one is sliding window method, which needs more calculation power.
 But if both the left and right line-fitting are known, the second method would be used, which is more efficient.